Home » Course Review

-Nakoma and the Dragon: Why the legends keep growing
+Nakoma Golf Resort and the Dragon course: Why the legends keep growing

-GRAEAGLE, Calif. -- This part of California is one of the hottest resort destinations in the state right now, and much of the buzz focuses on the Nakoma Resort and Spa and The Dragon, a four-year-old golf course designed by Robin Nelson.
+GRAEAGLE, Calif. -- This part of California is one of the hottest resort destinations in the state right now, and much of the buzz focuses on the Nakoma Golf Resort and The Dragon Course designed by Robin Nelson.

 Golfers from all over California and Nevada want to take on the challenge, regardless of how hard it is to get to -- about an hour's drive from Reno, for example, or an hour from Lake Tahoe -- and regardless of how many balls the Dragon eats and how the Dragon scorches their handicaps.

-Nakoma is not a property owned and managed by a large corporation; it's the personal dream of a couple who were trying to do something special after they retired.
+Nakoma Golf Resort is not a property owned and managed by a large corporation; it's the personal dream of a couple who were trying to do something special after they retired.

 The owners are Dariel and Peggy Garner, who had made a couple of fortunes previously -- first in selling software programs to banks and then by growing gourmet baby vegetables in Mexico at the height of the California cuisine boom.

-With their money in hand, they arrived in Graeagle in 1995 looking for a site where they could build a retirement dream house.
+With their money in hand, they arrived in the area in 1995 looking for a site where they could build a retirement dream house.

 They found Graeagle in the Feather River country of California in a valley surrounded by mountains as gorgeous as those of Lake Tahoe or Yosemite National Park.
 There are a couple of small towns here -- Portola, Graeagle and Clio (the actual address for Nakoma) -- that love tourists, of course, but are free of the ticky-tacky commercialism of Lake Tahoe or the crowds that jam Yosemite.
 Even before the Dragon came along, the area was becoming a golf mecca with other new courses built locally in the last few years.